 - Ensure capacity to offer culturally relevant program infrastructure and services

-- Include family, friend and neighbor caregivers and/or families they serve in advisory and/or co-designer roles
+- Include family, friend and neighbor caregivers and/or families who serve in advisory and/or co-designer roles

 The Foundation is looking to support efforts that address one or more of the following:

 - Enhance family, friend and neighbor caregiver ability to manage stress and support their own mental well-being

 - Have improved access to culturally relevant resources in their communities to support their work and the families they serve